paulvee/Lars-GPSDO-V4.2/README.md

 I also included the Centroid files for both sides, they have the .pos suffix

 It seems that JLCPCB is not happy with the standard Gerber information, so I produced a special ZIP file that was produced with their "production" plug-in for KiCad.
 It should have all the information in it they want.
 The JLCPCB Zip file contains the Gerber Zip file you need to upload and that has the extra files in it so you can upload everything in one go.

+Many of the parts I used are not critical.
+If you find that one item is no longer in stock or available, you can look for a replacement that is about the same as what I used.
+Just use common sense.